 Before moving to Kircassock, they had been at R.A.F.
 Long Kesh from 12th September 1942.
 On 14th November 1942, operations moved to the Magheralin site, where they remained until 13th February 1944.

-The grounds of Kircassock House held between 70-80 buildings for the USAAF.
-These included barrack huts, mess halls, sick quarters, offices, a fire station, and a sewerage works.
-The mansion house itself became the Officers’ Club.
+The grounds of Kircassock House held between 70-80 buildings for the U.S.A.A.F.
+These included barrack huts, mess halls, sick quarters, offices, a fire station, and sewerage works.
+The grand house itself became the Officers’ Club.

-The club had some high profile visitors over the years.
-Rumours suggest that Prime Minister Winston Churchill and General Eisenhower stayed in Kircassock.
+The club had some high-profile visitors over the years.
+Rumours suggest that Prime Minister Winston Churchill and General Eisenhower stayed at Kircassock.
 Visitors from other walks of life included comedian Bob Hope and actors Dorothy Lamour and William Bendix.
 They had come to Northern Ireland to entertain the American military personnel.

 American Forces at Kircassock House

-The following American forces were based in Kircassock House, Co.
+The following American forces were based in Kircassock House, Magheralin, Co.
 Down between 1943 and 1944.

 |Start Date||End Date||Units|

 |14th November 1942||13th February 1944||8th U.S.A.A.F.
 Composite Command Headquarters|